-Being slightly biased towards this sort of exterior styling, I must admit that I am quite happy that the good old “cushion” is finally making its comeback for other watchmaking houses, too.
+Being just ever so slightly biased towards this sort of exterior styling, I must admit that I am quite happy that the good old “cushion” is finally making its comeback for other watchmaking houses, too.

 Available in rose gold (ref.
 G0A35153) and white gold versions, the case houses the well-known Piaget Calibre 524P ultra-thin manufacture movement, which is made solely in-house and also powers some models in their gorgeous Black Tie collection.

 Also, I have a suspicion that this particular model was influenced by the last-year’s Patek Philippe Ladies First Chronograph (Ref.
 7071R) that I didn’t like so much at that time, but, as time has passed, am now quite fond with (not that I am dreaming of getting one of these babies for myself, but I sort of get the idea of a “beautified tool watch” for a modern woman.)

 With its case measuring only 39 millimeters in width and some 35 millimeters long (without lugs), the watch looks quite massive, but not terribly so.